ray155093/azure-docs.zh-tw/articles/active-directory/active-directory-how-to-integrate.md

 <properties
-   pageTitle="如何與 Azure Active Directory 整合 | Microsoft Azure" description="與 Azure Active Directory 整合的優點和所需資源指南。" services="active-directory" documentationCenter="dev-center-name"
+   pageTitle="How to Integrate with Azure Active Directory | Microsoft Azure" description="A guide to benefits of and resources for integration with Azure Active Directory." services="active-directory" documentationCenter="dev-center-name" authors="bryanla" manager="mbaldwin" editor=""/>
-   authors="msmbaldwin"
-   manager="mbaldwin"
-   editor=""/>